-IMI supports responsible sourcing of minerals to ensure that tantalum, tin, tungsten and gold in the products that IMI manufacture does not directly or indirectly finance, or benefit armed groups that are perpetrators of serious human rights abuses in the Democratic Republic of Congo.
-IMI exercises due diligence on the source and chain of custody of these minerals and make information available to customers upon request.
+IMI supports responsible sourcing of minerals to ensure that tantalum, tin, tungsten and gold in the products that IMI manufacture does not directly or indirectly finance or benefit armed groups that are perpetrators of serious human rights abuses in the Democratic Republic of Congo.

-9) Information Security
+9. Information Security

 IMI takes the subject of information security very seriously.
 We have a duty to protect the information that we collect and use for the benefit of the organization and its customers.
-All directors, officers and employees are expected to comply fully with all the information security policies that are in place and to report any breaches of these policies of which they may become aware.